New twist in Mercedes upgrade row

 Horner said it was "impossible to tell" which teams were in the best competitive shape.

-"What you can say is that it's only going to be next Saturday [in qualifying at the Bahrain Grand Prix] you'll get the first snap shot the fuel comes out," he said, "[when] people run as close to the weight limit as they can.
+"What you can say is that it's only going to be next Saturday [in qualifying at the Bahrain Grand Prix] you'll get the first snapshot as the fuel comes out," he said, "[when] people run as close to the weight limit as they can.

 "I don't think Mercedes have shown their hand yet.
 Ferrari look the form team.
 Hopefully we can be in there as well.
 It looks like McLaren have a strong car.
 Alpine have a strong car."